Evaluations

 Kiln has a number of built-in templates to make it easy to get started.

-We recommend starting with the "Overall Score and Task Requirements" template.
+We recommend starting with the "Overall Score and Task Requirements" template and "Issue" template for bugs.

-• Generalized Templates: Kiln includes a number of common templates for evaluating AI systems.
+• Built-in Templates: Kiln includes a number of common templates for evaluating AI systems.
 These include evaluator templates for measuring toxicity, bias, maliciousness, factual correctness, and jailbreak susceptibility.

 Select a template, edit if desired, and save your eval.

 The Eval you created defines the goal of the eval, but it doesn't include the specifics of how it's run.
-That's where eval-methods come in — they define the exact approach of running an eval.
-This includes things like the eval algorithm, the eval model, the model provider, and instructions/prompts.
+That's where judges come in — they define the exact approach of running an eval.
+This includes things like the judge algorithm, the judge model/provider, and judge prompt.

 Kiln supports two powerful eval algorithms: